Skip to content

 Game Warden in Ohio — 2026 Career Guide

-By WardenTools Research Team · Last updated 2026-06
+By WardenTools · Last updated 2026-06

 Game wardens in Ohio are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Ohio Department of Natural Resources, Division of Wildlife / Parks and Watercraft.
 Ohio wildlife officers cover both Lake Erie fisheries and inland hunting enforcement.
-The BLS does not separately report game-warden wage data for Ohio in its May 2023 OEWS release — when a state's workforce is small, the figure is suppressed for statistical reliability.
-We do not estimate suppressed figures.
-For current Ohio game warden pay, consult the Ohio Department of Natural Resources, Division of Wildlife / Parks and Watercraft, which lists salary ranges in active job postings.
-Nationally, the BLS reports a median of $60,380 across 6,290 wardens.
+The May 2023 OEWS omits Ohio's game-warden wages — the BLS withholds state-level figures for small occupational cells to protect statistical reliability, and we will not guess at the suppressed value.
+Active pay scales live on the Ohio Department of Natural Resources, Division of Wildlife / Parks and Watercraft recruitment page.
+Ohio's enforcement footprint is distinctive: Lake Erie commercial fishery enforcement blended with inland hunting and reservoir patrols.
+Nationally, the median stands at $60,380 among 6,290 wardens.

 Ohio Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Ohio wardens should verify current pay ranges with the Ohio Department of Natural Resources, as the BLS does not separately report the state's data.
+Ohio wardens should verify current pay ranges with the Ohio Department of Natural Resources, Division of Wildlife / Parks and Watercraft, as the BLS does not separately report the state’s data.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens